-N. Other Provisions
+L. Other Provisions

-- 1. ACF members are not eligible to apply for tenure as described in Article 14 of this Agreement. - 2.
-ACF members are not eligible to serve on screening committees as described in Article 7 of this Agreement. - 3.
-Under no circumstance shall a tenure-track faculty member be assigned to an ACF position following non-renewal. - 4.
-ACF members are not eligible to serve on Faculty Senate committees, College-wide committees or Quality Management Teams as described in Article 6 of this Agreement, unless adjunct presence on a committee is preexisting. - O. Selection and Appointment of ACF to Full-time, Tenure track Positions - 1.
+- 1. ACF members may, if appointed by the Faculty Senate, serve on screening committees as described in Article 7 of this Agreement. - 2.
+Under no circumstance shall a tenure-track faculty member be assigned to an ACF position following non-renewal. - M. Selection and Appointment of ACF to Full-time, Tenure track Positions - 1.
 ACF members are not eligible to apply for tenure as described in Article 14 of this Agreement. - 2.
-ACF members shall have due consideration in the selection and appointment of full-time, tenure track positions and shall be subject to the internal search as described in Article 7(E)(4) of this Agreement. - 3.
+ACF members shall have due consideration in the selection and appointment of full-time, tenure track positions. - 3.
 An ACF member who meets the qualifications for an open full-time, tenure-track position shall be guaranteed an initial interview for the position. - 4.
 If an ACF member is offered a full-time, tenure-track position and has served for two (2) or three (3) years in an ACF position, the faculty member may choose to apply one year of service to tenure eligibility as described in Article 14 of this Agreement.
-The decision to apply such service toward tenure eligibility shall be reported to the AAUP President and the Director of Human Resources no later than one (1) year after the faculty member begins the full-tine, tenure-track position.
+The decision to apply such service toward tenure eligibility shall be reported to the AAUP President and the Director of Human Resources no later than one (1) year after the faculty member begins the full-time, tenure-track position.